Inter Toronto FC: York United era

-On December 11, 2020, the club was rebranded as York United FC, adopting a new crest and colour scheme along with the name change.
-While the original club name exclusively targeted York Region, the new branding also represents the City of Toronto.
-In their first season as York United FC, the club finished 4th in the 2021 Canadian Premier League season.
+On December 11, 2020, the club was rebranded as York United FC, adopting a new crest and colour scheme with the name change.
+Although the original club name exclusively targeted York Region, the new branding also represents the City of Toronto.
+In their first season as York United FC, the club finished fourth in the 2021 Canadian Premier League season.
 They were eliminated from the playoffs after a 3–1 loss to Forge FC.
 Following the season, head coach Jim Brennan's tenure at the club ended after it was announced November 23, 2021, that his contract would not be extended.
 He was replaced by Martin Nash on December 21, 2021.

-During the 2023 season, it was announced that the club was sold from the Baldassarra family to the Canadian Soccer Business with plans to transfer the club to new ownership.
+During the 2023 season, the club was sold from the Baldassarra family to the Canadian Soccer Business with plans to transfer the club to new ownership.
 Angus McNab stepped down from his role as president, CEO, and general manager following the season on November 3, 2023.
 On November 30, 2023, the Canadian Premier League announced that Mexican-based Game Plan Sports Group had purchased York United with immediate effect.
-The ownership group is led by brothers Eduardo, Ricardo and Miguel Pasquel, who each took roles in the day-to-day operations of the club, respectively, as chief executive officer, president and general manager, and chief commercial officer.
+The ownership group is led by brothers Eduardo, Ricardo, and Miguel Pasquel, who each took roles in the day-to-day operations of the club, respectively, as chief executive officer, president, and general manager, and chief commercial officer.

-On May 21, 2024, manager Martin Nash was relieved of his head coaching duties and replaced by Mauro Eustáquio on an interim basis.
+On May 21, 2024, manager Martin Nash was relieved of head-coaching duties and replaced by Mauro Eustáquio on an interim basis.
 On June 4, 2024, York United FC announced Benjamín Mora as their new head coach.
-It was announced at the end of the 2024 season that Benjamin Mora and the club had mutually parted ways.
+At the end of the 2024 season, Benjamin Mora and the club mutually parted ways.
 On November 21, 2024, York United announced the appointment of Mauro Eustáquio as permanent head coach.
 At 31, Eustáquio became the youngest manager in Canadian Premier League history and the first former Canadian Premier League player to manage a CPL club.

-In November 2024, the club announced the formation of the York United FC Academy to play in the League1 Ontario Championship, featuring a U20 roster (along with up to 3 U23 players), as well as being able to send up to three first team players to the quad on short-term loans.
+In November 2024, the club announced the formation of the York United FC Academy to play in the League1 Ontario Championship, featuring a U20 roster (along with up to 3 U23 players), as well as being able to send up to three first-team players to the squad on short-term loans.

+Inter Toronto era

+On November 27, 2025, the club rebranded from York United FC to Inter Toronto FC.
+The club’s president, Ricardo Pasquel spoke on this, "Toronto is one of the most beautiful cities around the world and one of the most important cities.
+So we wanted to make a club that really identifies with where we are right now.
+It's a privilege to have the word Toronto in our name."
+As part of the rebrand, the club ownership is considering upgrading Lamport Stadium to make the 50-year-old venue its new home.